 There are laws, however, for those who want to invest in more significant amounts of physical gold.
 If you are in a position to make larger purchases, make sure that you follow the law and that it is declared.

 You need to have the right motivation to go into physical gold.
 If you want to buy gold to hide something because you believe that gold might be the last possibility and that the government will never find out, that’s the wrong motivation.

 If you believe in gold, you have to play by the rules.
 You have to be compliant.
 But once you are compliant, it is possible to continue to play by the rules of the game and protect your wealth from potential confiscation.

 This is possible if you store your gold in a jurisdiction like Singapore, Switzerland, or Liechtenstein.
 Especially if it’s stored under Swiss and Liechtenstein law, it’s safe.

 10. Only Invest Money You Don’t Need for Five Years

-If you want a good return, you’ll need to wait at least five years.
-If the system crashes before then, you will be fine, but don’t use money that you will need in three, six, or even nine months’ time because we don’t know where the price is going in the short term.
+Don’t use money that you will need in three, six, or even nine months because we don’t know where the price is going in the short term.

 An ounce of gold is always an ounce of gold, but the price of the fiat is what fluctuates.
 No matter what, there is a very high probability that, after five years, you will be really happy with your investment.